 Explore Alaska’s wild frontier by joining an Outdoor Adventures excursion.
 OA organizes a variety of outings, such as hikes, whitewater raft trips and rock climbing excursions.
-OA also offers courses such as ice climbing, sea kayaking and wilderness leadership.
+OA also offers courses such as ice climbing, winter camping and wilderness leadership.
 Equipment is available for rent, including backpacks, canoes, cross-country skis and much more.
-Visit the Outdoor Adventures office in the Student Recreation Center or at http://www.uaf.edu/draw/ for more information.
+Visit the Outdoor Adventures office in the Student Recreation Center or at the Nanook Recreation website for more information.

 Students with disabilities are encouraged to participate in campus recreation programs.
 Anyone confronted with any barrier to participation is urged to contact the SRC office.